Attendance Policy and Procedure

 90% 19 Days 4 Weeks

-• Safeguarding and Attendance
+Safeguarding and attendance

-• Present at School (and Lateness)
+• Present at the school,

 • Morning registration